roman-milk/roman-milk.github.io/making-scents.md

  Soon, Tyson and the girls were wet and lathered.
 Tyson's hard-on was evident and the girls giggled at it but didn't touch him except to wash his back.
 Tyson kept touching them but they pulled away, as if they wanted to keep things very much only business.
 What business, Tyson didn't know.

  "So what happened to you last night?"
 Nancy asked him.
-Report_Story #3